 Add Apple Loops in GarageBand for iPad

 You can quickly find loops in the Loop Browser and preview them to find the ones you want to use in your song.
-You can specify loops as favourites and use them as a starting point for many of your songs.
-Audio loops are blue, Touch Instrument loops are green and Drummer loops are yellow.
+You can specify loops as favorites and use them as a starting point for many of your songs.
+Audio loops are blue, Touch Instrument loops are green, and Drummer loops are yellow.

 You can download sounds packs containing more Apple Loops in the Sound Library.

 Open the Loop Browser

 Tap the Loop Browser button in the control bar.
 The Loop Browser button is available only in Tracks view.

 Search by instrument: Tap Instruments, then tap an instrument in the grid.

 Search by genre: Tap Genres, then choose a genre from the list.